memfault/interrupt/_drafts/best-of-binutils.md

 ### objdump

 `objdump` is a general purpose utility that is most helpful when trying to examine the assembly in a binary.
-It's also my personal favorite!.
+It's also my personal favorite!
 You can run `objdump` on the final ELF output or individual `.o` object files.
 While there are a number of options, most of the time the following are most useful: